 Love must share, for that is the nature of love.

 The beings who were part of the Fall—that’s us—took the opportunity to understand even better the amazing perfection of divine laws.
 For that’s what we’ll come to realize once we’ve all gone through this valley of death.
 In the end, we’ll be even more godlike than before.
 But let’s not get ahead of ourselves.

 For now, we must endure a temporary misery that we’ve brought onto ourselves through our own wrong decisions.
 But take heart, for this self-inflicted misery is nothing compared with the eternal happiness waiting for us, once we get all the way back home.

-So, long before our material world came into being, there were many, many worlds: worlds of total happiness and harmony, of infinite beauty and possibilities.
+Long before our material world came into being, there were many, many worlds: worlds of total happiness and harmony, of infinite beauty and possibilities.
 In those worlds, our creative divine aspects could continue to unfold.
 In those worlds, our divine substance was not covered over with a foreign layer of un-godlike matter.